osi1880vr/prompt_quill/README.md

 # Welcome to Prompt Quill <img src="images/pq_large.png" alt="Logo"  width="100px" height="105px" />

 The **world's first RAG driven prompt engineer** helper at this large scale.
 Use it with more than 1.5 million prompts in the vector store.
-This number will keep growing as I will release ever-growing vector stores when they are available.
+This number will keep growing as I plant to release ever-growing vector stores when they are available.

-Prompt Quill was created to help users create better prompts for creating images.
+Prompt Quill was created to help users make better prompts for creating images.

-It is useful for poor prompt engineers like me who struggle with coming up with all the detailed instructions that are needed to create beautiful images using image generation models like Stable Diffusion or other image generators.
+It is useful for poor prompt engineers like me who struggle with coming up with all the detailed instructions that are needed to create beautiful images using models like Stable Diffusion or other image generators.

 Even if you are an expert, it could still be used to inspire other prompts.

 A Gradio UI will also help you to create more sophisticated text to image prompts.

-It will help to create beautiful prompts based on a simple input like "sail to italy".

 Here you find just the code to run the UI or to insert data into your instance of the vector store.